Globalization? Trade War? A Counterbalance Perspective: Empirical Study

 \section{Empirical Study}

+In this empirical study, we apply our theoretical framework to real-world trade data spanning from 2000 to 2019.
+This analysis offers quantitative evidence that supports our earlier arguments, making the theoretical insights more concrete and relevant for policymakers.
+The empirical findings reveals evolving trends in national competitiveness and bargaining power, illustrating how various countries have gained or lost ground over time.
+These insights provide a historical lens through which to examine the impacts of globalization and trade conflicts.

+Between 2000 and 2019, the global economy experienced profound transformations and challenges, with varying outcomes across regions.
+This period saw a marked increase in global trade volumes, fueled by rapid technological advancements, the expansion of international trade agreements, and the emergence of new economic powers.
+A pivotal moment was China's accession to the WTO in 2001, which triggered a surge in global trade activity.

+The rise of emerging markets --- particularly China and India --- was instrumental in driving global economic growth.
+However, it also contributed to escalating trade tensions, most notably between China and the USA.
+The 2008 financial crisis and the subsequent European debt crisis were major inflection points, causing widespread economic downturns and prompting significant policy interventions by governments and central banks worldwide.

+As globalization intensified and trade volumes expanded, nations increasingly demanded the world's reserve currency, primarily through trade surpluses.
+This demand led to appreciation of the reserve currency, which in turn reduced the currency issuer's export competitiveness and widened trade deficits.
+Thus, reversing globalization trends could be a viable option for the issuer.
+For the USA, reshoring manufacturing sectors could reduce imports and deficits.
+For China, sustained economic growth is essential to narrow the competitiveness gap with the USA, in line with the Matthew effect in $\pi$.

+This empirical analysis calculates $\pi$ and its derivatives with respect to $P_{ii}$ and $P_{ji}$.
+Bilateral trade data are sourced from the United Nations ComTrade database (2021), while import and export data for non-consumer goods come from the World Bank's WITS Database (2021).
+For comparison, we focus on two benchmark years: 2000, prior to China's accession to the WTO in 2001, and 2017, just before the onset of the China-U.S. trade war in 2018.

-In this empirical study, we calculate $\pi$ and its derivatives with respect to $P_{ii}$ or $P_{ji}$ for the year 2018.
-The calculations for Eq.(\ref{eq:pi_i_2_P_ji})--(\ref{eq:pi_minus_i_2_P_ii}) are straightforward, and the data come from the UN ComTrade Database (https://comtrade.un.org/).
-For comparison, we also use the year 2000, which was before China joined the World Trade Organization in 2001.
-For simplicity, we only present the results for China (including Hong Kong and Macau), Russia, and the G7 countries (Canada, France, Germany, Italy, Japan, the United Kingdom, and the USA).
-Their ISO-3 country codes are CHN, RUS, CAN, FRA, DEU, ITA, JPN, GBR, and USA, respectively.
-We consider two extreme cases for $\lambda_{ji}$: either $\pi_j / \pi_i$ or $g_{ji}$.
-For $\lambda_{ji}$ between these extremes, the derivatives change accordingly.
-The results are in the following tables.
+Although the calculations include all economies in the dataset, we present results for China, Russia, and the G7 countries (Canada, France, Germany, Italy, Japan, the UK, and the USA), identified by their ISO-3 codes: CHN, RUS, CAN, FRA, DEU, ITA, JPN, GBR, and USA.
+The computations use the default coefficients, $\lambda_{ji}=\lambda_{ji}^*$, and the results are summarized in the following tables and figures.

-Table \ref{tbl:ratios} lists $\pi_i$, $g_{ji}$, and the $\pi_i$ ratios for 2018.
-If the numerator is smaller (or larger) than the denominator at the $i$th row and $j$th column, then $j$ is $i$'s potential target for conflict (or collaboration, respectively).
-Also, Matthew effects are clearly demonstrated.
-For example, the USA and China's GDP ratio was $1.609$, but their $\pi_i$ ratio was $3.535$.
-The midpoint solution for the USA-China trade war was $\lambda_{ji} = (.2829+.6215)/2 = .4522$.
-For each dollar's decrease of imports from China to the USA, $\Delta P_{ji} = $1\$ / China's GDP; according to the midpoint solution, China should have decreased its imports from the USA by $\lambda_{ji} \Delta P_{ji}$ of the USA's GDP, which is $.4522\times 1.609 = .7276$ dollars.